Jeffrey Chen

 Jeffrey Chen (born July 21, 2002) is an American ice dancer.

 With current skating partner, Annabelle Morozov, he is the 2024 Lombardia Trophy silver medalist.

 With former skating partner, Yahli Pedersen, they were the 2023 JGP Turkey and the 2023 JGP Hungary silver medalists.

-With other former skating partner, Katarina Wolfkostin, they were the 2022 Budapest Trophy bronze medalists, the 2021 U.S. junior national champions, the 2021 JGP France champions, the 2021 JGP Slovenia silver medalists, and the 2020 Winter Youth Olympics bronze medalists.
+With other former skating partner, Katarina Wolfkostin, they were alternates at the 2022 Winter Olympics in Beijing, the 2022 Budapest Trophy bronze medalists, the 2021 U.S. junior national champions, the 2021 JGP France champions, the 2021 JGP Slovenia silver medalists, and the 2020 Winter Youth Olympics bronze medalists.

 On February 19, 2025, Chen was suspended by the U.S. Center for SafeSport for allegations of misconduct.

 Personal life

 Jeffrey Chen was born in Fremont, California, on July 21, 2002, to Taiwanese parents, Hsiu-Hui Tseng and Chih-Hsiu Chen.
 His older sister Karen also represented the U.S. internationally in singles.
 Chen enjoys hip-hop dance, gaming, and photography.
 He has a pet sun conure named Mango.